São Paulo (state): Primary sector

-In 2018, São Paulo was the largest producer of tangerine in Brazil.
-About persimmon, São Paulo is the largest producer in the country with 58%.
-The Southeast is the largest producer of lemon in the country, with 86% of the total obtained in 2018.
+In 2018, São Paulo was the largest producer of tangerines in Brazil.
+About persimmons, São Paulo is the largest producer in the country with 58%.
+The Southeast is the largest producer of lemons in the country, with 86% of the total obtained in 2018.
 Only the state of São Paulo produces 79% of the total.

-In 2019, in Brazil, there was a total production area of around 4 thousand hectares of strawberry.
+In 2019, in Brazil, there was a total production area of around 4 thousand hectares of strawberries.
 São Paulo ranked second in Brazil with 800 hectares, with production concentrated in the municipalities of Piedade, Campinas, Jundiaí, Atibaia and nearby municipalities.

-With regard to carrot, Brazil ranked fifth in the world ranking in 2016, with an annual production of around 760 thousand tons.
+With regard to carrots, Brazil ranked fifth in the world ranking in 2016, with an annual production of around 760 thousand tons.
 In relation to the exports of this product, Brazil occupies the seventh world position.
 Minas Gerais and São Paulo are the 2 largest producers in Brazil.
 In São Paulo, the producing municipalities are Piedade, Ibiúna and Mogi das Cruzes.
-As for potato, the main national producer is the state of Minas Gerais, with 32% of the total produced in the country.
+As for potatoes, the main national producer is the state of Minas Gerais, with 32% of the total produced in the country.
 In 2017, Minas Gerais harvested around 1.3 million tons of the product.
 São Paulo owns 24% of the production.

 Regarding the bovine herd, in 2019 São Paulo had approximately 10.3 million head of cattle (6.1 million for beef, 1 million for milk production, 3 million for both).
 The production of milk this year was 1.78 billion liters.
 The number of birds to lay eggs was 56.49 million heads.
 Production of eggs was 1.34 billion dozen.
 The State of São Paulo is the largest national producer with 29.4%.
 In the production of poultry for production in São Paulo, there was a production of 690.96 million heads in 2019, equivalent to an offer of 1.57 million tons of chicken.
 The number of pigs in the state in 2019 is 929.62 thousand heads.
 Production was 1.46 million head, or 126 thousand tons of pork.

 In 2018, when it comes to chickens, the first ranking region was the Southeast, with 38.9% of the total head of the country.
 A total of 246.9 million chickens were estimated for 2018.
 The state of São Paulo was responsible for 21.9%.
 The national production of chicken eggs was 4.4 billion dozen in 2018.
 The Southeast region was responsible for 43.8% of the total produced.
 The state of São Paulo was the largest national producer (25.6%).
 The number of quail was 16.8 million birds.
 The Southeast is responsible for 64%, highlighting São Paulo (24.6%).